Abasz/ESPRowingMonitor/README.md

 The `dragFactor` field in the Extended Metrics characteristic has been changed from 8-bit (1 byte) to 16-bit (2 bytes, unsigned short, Little Endian):

 - **Extended Metrics (UUID: 808a0d51-efae-4f0c-b2e0-48bc180d65c3)** now reports `dragFactor` as a 16-bit unsigned value rather than 8-bit.
-- Old clients that read a single byte will misinterpret values or parse the payload incorrectly if the actual value is above 256 (if its below everything should work in a backward compatible way).
+- Old clients that read a single byte will misinterpret values or parse the payload incorrectly if the actual value is above 255.
+If the value stays below 256, compatibility is effectively preserved.

 ## 📌 Table of Contents